 The course’s objectives are to present the latest findings regarding the Slovene language, literature and culture, which are focussed every year on specially chosen themes, and also to deepen the participants’ linguistic knowledge as well as their literary and cultural-historical understanding.
 Therefore the obligatory morning schedule of lectures, conversation classes and optional courses is accompanied by a rich afternoon-evening programme comprised of: Slovene film watching, theatre performances, museums, galleries and libraries, music and literary evenings, round tables, Ljubljana sight-seeing and all-day educational trips to various parts of Slovenia.

-In its fifty-five years The Seminar of Slovene Language, Literature and Culture has presented Slovenia to over one thousand foreigners.
+The Seminar of Slovene Language, Literature and Culture has presented Slovenia to over six thousand foreigners.
 For many this stimulated them to continue their study of Slovene and broadened their authentic understanding of Slovenia